This page describes the major features and capabilities of Cloud SQL for PostgreSQL. Cloud SQL is also available for MySQL.

 - Integration with Stackdriver logging and monitoring.

-Features not available for Beta
+Features not yet available

 - Point-in-time recovery (PITR)

-- Import/export in CSV format
+- Import/export in CSV format using GCP Console or the

 Cloud SQL for PostgreSQL supports many PostgreSQL extensions.
 For a complete list, see PostgreSQL Extensions.